/ EN

 Background

-D-lactyl lysine (KD-la) refers to the addition of D-lactate to lysine residues in proteins.
-This modification was first reported by Professor Yingming Zhao's team at the University of Chicago in 2024, with the findings published in Nature Chemical Biology.
-KD-la is formed by an uncatalyzed reaction between proteins and S-d-lactoylglutathione (LGSH), which is produced through the glyoxalase pathway.
-The glyoxalase pathway involves two enzymes: glyoxalase 1 (GLO1) and glyoxalase 2 (GLO2).
-GLO1 conjugates methylglyoxal (MGO), a byproduct of glycolysis, to glutathione to form LGSH, which is then hydrolyzed by GLO2 to produce D-lactate and regenerate cellular glutathione.
-In humans, L-lactate is a ubiquitous metabolic product that plays a key role in energy metabolism, especially during muscle activity.
-In contrast, D-lactate is not a product of normal human metabolism but is primarily produced by certain microorganisms such as yeasts and some bacteria during fermentation.
-The potential harmfulness of D-lactate to the human body mainly lies in its accumulation under specific conditions, particularly in cases of intestinal microbiota dysbiosis, short bowel syndrome, or certain disease states.
-Excessive production of D-lactate can lead to Dlactic acidosis, which may present symptoms of acidosis such as low blood bicarbonate levels, decreased blood pH, and hyperuricemia.
-In severe cases, it can cause neurological symptoms such as seizures, ataxia, and altered consciousness.
-This antibody has undergone rigorous specificity validation and binds exclusively to lysine KD-la, without cross-reactivity with its isomers lysine KL-la and Kce.
+D-lactyllysine (KD-la) refers to the modification of lysine residues in proteins by the addition of D-lactate.dues in proteins.
+This modification was first reported by Zhang et al. in 2024, with the findings published in Nature Chemical Biology.
+KD-la forms through a non-enzymatic reaction between proteins and S-D-lactoylglutathione (LGSH), which is a byproduct of the glyoxalase pathway.
+This pathway involves two key enzymes: glyoxalase 1 (GLO1) and glyoxalase 2 (GLO2).
+GLO1 conjugates methylglyoxal (MGO), a glycolysis byproduct, with glutathione to form LGSH, which is hydrolyzed by GLO2 to produce D-lactate while regenerating cellular glutathione.
+In humans, L-lactate is a common metabolic product that plays a key role in energy metabolism, especially during muscle activity.
+In contrast, D-lactate is not a typical product of human metabolism but is mainly produced by microorganisms such as certain bacteria and yeasts during fermentation.
+The potential harm of D-lactate mainly lies in its accumulation under specific conditions, such as intestinal microbiota dysbiosis, short bowel syndrome, or certain disease states.
+Excessive production of D-lactate can lead to D-lactic acidosis, characterized by symptoms of acidosis (low blood bicarbonate levels, decreased blood pH, and hyperuricemia), and in severe cases, neurological symptoms like seizures, ataxia, and altered consciousness.

 Cellular location